Grounded by Purpose

 Purpose: The reason for which something is done or created or for which something exists.

-Ever since I started Walden, I’ve had a clear vision for the firm.
+When I started Walden I had a clear vision for the firm.
 I want Walden to be more than a Financial Advisory firm.
 As the mission of the firm states, I want to inspire my clients to live with intention and purpose, and I truly mean that.

 Sometimes though, as clear as my vision seems to be, I find myself distracted by other ideas.
 One of the cons of striving to be open minded and intellectually curious is that it’s easy to become infatuated by other ways of doing things.